Generated Virginia mountain river scene representing the North River, not an exact location photo

 Compare Mossy Creek, the South Fork of Shenandoah, or Jackson River when North River is warm, stained, high, or access-limited.

-Stokesville headwaters corridor
+Stokesville headwaters area

 The clearest upper-river public starting point for colder-water planning.